Hugo-Toledo/Stat-R-UNIPD/README.md

 Professors:

 * Alessio Cecchinato, :e-mail: alessio.cecchinato@unipd.it
-* Roberto Mantovani, :e-mail: roberto.mantovani@unipd.it
-* Cristina Sartori, :e-mail: cristina.sartori@unipd.it
+* Sara Pegolo, :e-mail: sara.pegolo@unipd.it
-* Hugo Toledo, :e-mail: hugooswaldo.toledoalvarado@phd.unipd.it or h.toledo.a@gmail.com
+* Hugo Toledo, :e-mail: h.toledo.a@gmail.com

 Class meets:
-   * February 6, 7 & 8 from 9:00am to 12:00pm, at Aula 12 Pentagono.
-   * Tuesday 20, aula 2 - prima stecca, 9 - 12 pm - - Mantovani
-   * Tuesday 20, aula 2  - prima stecca, 14 -17:30 - - Cristina
-   * Thursday 22, aula 1 - 2nda stecca, 11 - 13:30 - - Cristina
-	* Thursday 22, aula 2 - 2nda stecca, 14:30 - 18:00 - - Cristina
+   * MISSING.

 1. please bring your own laptop with R software already installed.
 2. please verify that you have one internet connection ('eduroam' or others) working properly.